Overview of Banks in Bahrain

 Albaraka Bank Group

-The Albaraka Bank Group was founded in 2002 and is into retail, corporate, and investment banking, and treasury services.
+Founded in 2002, the Albaraka Bank Group offers retail, corporate and investment banking, and treasury services.
 The bank functions according to the principles of Sharia law and is present in 15 countries, including Saudi Arabia, Jordan, Indonesia, Pakistan, Turkey, Lebanon, Tunisia, Algeria, South Africa, Sudan, Egypt, Iraq, Libya, and Syria.

-The bank currently employs 12,644 staff and manages 697 branches worldwide.
-As of 2016, the bank’s total income amounted to US$507 million and total assets reached US$23.42 billion.
+The bank currently employs 12,937 staff and manages 697 branches worldwide.

 Gulf International Bank